FIWARE/catalogue/README.md

 ## Generic Enablers

-The following sections describes the current list of Generic Enablers of the FIWARE platform structured into five architectural chapters
+The following sections describe the current list of Generic Enablers of the FIWARE platform structured into five architectural chapters.

 ### Core Context Management